• English

 maat-ask-aladdin

 In ancient Egypt, Ma’at was represented as the goddess of truth, justice, divine order, cosmic order, and balance.
-She is represented with the wings of the vulture which is her sacred animal and the feather of truth in her headdress.
-She is often shown carrying an ankh which is the key to life and sometimes she also holds a scepter.
+She is represented with the wings of the vulture, her sacred animal, and the feather of truth in her headdress.
+She is often shown carrying an ankh, which is the key to life, and sometimes she also holds a scepter.
 The presence of this goddess seems to have been since the old kingdom.
 She is often referred to as "the eye of Ra."
-Thoth is her equivalent husband and brother and Set is the opposite.
+Thoth is her equivalent husband and brother, and Set is the opposite.
 The Goddess Ma'at was most cherished by the pharaohs and kings of ancient Egypt, and most of them were referred to as "Beloved of Ma'at."
 The Pharaoh would carry an effigy of Ma'at seated as a sign that he represented her regime.

-Judges during the ancient Egyptian period wore an emblem of the goddess Ma’at on their chest and all Egyptians were urged to seek her blessing.
-Invoking the goddess is considered important for righting a wrong and helping the truth and understanding emerge from any situation.
-Invoking Ma’at also helps in bringing a person to the beginning of the earth, finding common ground, and balance, and in embodying righteousness in their decisions and life.
+Judges in ancient Egypt wore an emblem of the goddess Ma’at on their chest, and all Egyptians were urged to seek her blessing.
+Invoking the goddess is necessary for righting a wrong and helping the truth and understanding emerge from any situation.
+It also helps bring a person to the beginning, find common earth's beginning, find righteousness in their decisions, embody

 Representations Of Ma’at